kameshsampath/dag-java/06-gitops-java-applications/assignment.md

 git push origin ${QSBD_GITOPS_GIT_REV}
 ```

-The action above should trigger a drone build as we saw in the earlier challenge.
-You can check the same buy shifting to **Drone** tab.
+The action above should trigger a drone build.
+You can check the same by navigating to **Drone** dashboard.
 Once the build is successful you should see the updated image getting pushed to the registry.

-Click open the `quarkus-springboot-demo` application on the Argo CD dashboard and watch the deploy, in few seconds it should start to sync with the latest image change i.e. the image that was pushed to the image repository earlier.
-It if you verify the `values.yaml` file in the `${QSBD_GITOPS_GIT_REPO}`, it should now been updated to latest image revision.
+Click open the `quarkus-springboot-demo` application on the Argo CD dashboard and watch the deploy, in few seconds it should start to sync with the latest image change i.e. the image that was pushed to the image repository via drone build.

 Run the following command and make a note of the image **sha256** digest of the updated app,